Council Tax: The nature of the Council Tax

 The Valuation Tribunal Service has cleared up many previous doubts regarding the exact nature of Council Tax and states that:

 At the bottom and middle end of the market, Council Tax is a progressive tax based on the value of the property; the higher the value of the property, the higher the amount of tax levied irrespective of the number of inhabitants at the property (except the reduction allowed for single tenancy).
-However, there is only one band for properties valued (in 1991) above £320,000, and so the tax stops increasing after this point.
+However, there is only one band for properties valued (in 1991 or, for those built later, the value they would have had then) above £320,000, and so the tax stops increasing after this point.
 Therefore, the tax has been criticised for being disproportionate, with those in more expensive houses not paying as much as those in smaller houses as a proportion of the value of the house, and has therefore been called a "new poll tax for the poor".

 The valuation of the property is carried out by the Valuation Office Agency in England and Wales and by Scottish Assessors in Scotland.